quchen/articles/haskell_style.md

   This can sometimes be divided up some more, for example the Lens/Pipes ecosystems may get their own blocks.

+- Do not use type synonyms, unless you have a very good design reason to do so (example: lens types).
+If you have to, use them module-internally, but do not export them.

 Type signatures